Compress Image to 100KB

 How to compress an image to 100KB

-3. Download — the size next to each file confirms it's under the limit.
+4. Press Download, the size next to each file confirms it cleared the limit.

-Why "compress to 100KB" beats a quality slider
+Why naming the size beats a quality slider

 Frequently asked questions